 With power comes almost everything else.

-Like all addictions, greed can become a slavemaster that promises freedom but only delivers further servitude.
+This Bible verse on money explains how greed can become a slavemaster that promises freedom but only delivers further servitude.

 “Those who trust in their riches will fall, but the righteous will thrive like a green leaf (Proverbs 11:28).